The Goodness of God

 Yet the Creator is greater than His creation, for whereas the sun and moon vary in color and intensity according to their position in the sky and according to conditions of cloud and atmosphere, the Father is perfectly unchanging.
 His goodness shines with a constant radiance.
 Also, whereas the moon is sometimes obscured by the earth’s shadow and the sun is rarely but occasionally obscured by the moon’s shadow, with God there is no "shadow of turning."
 The idea is that His light is never interrupted or overcome by darkness.
 His goodness is secure from any setback or defeat.

 Notice that James understood basic science.
 He knew that the shifting darkness that may appear on the moon’s surface or sun’s surface is basically the same as an ordinary shadow on the earth.
-Furthermore, James recognized that shadows on the moon and sun come about as a result of "turning"—in other words, as a result of the heavenly bodies moving through their orbits.
+Furthermore, James recognized that shadows on the moon and sun come about as a result of "turning"—in other words, as a result of the heavenly bodies moving through their circular pathways in space.

 Proof of God’s goodness